stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/03-using-entry-list-screenlet.markdown

 # Using Entry List Screenlet

-You'll use Entry List Screenlet the same way you use any Screenlet: insert the Screenlet in a storyboard scene, then conform the view controller's class to the Screenlet's delegate protocol.
+You'll use Entry List Screenlet the same way you use any Screenlet: insert it in a storyboard scene, then conform the scene's view controller class to the Screenlet's delegate protocol.
 You'll follow these steps now to use Entry List Screenlet in the entries scene.